shubhamperiwal/chatbot_python/README.md

 # Chatbot

+This repository contains 2 folders:
+1. Project
+  - Contains the code for a chatbot I developed using Python libraries like nltk, pandas, etc.
+2. TensorFlow
+  - Contains the code for a course I undertook on building chatbots using TensorFlow

+  ## Project

-This repository contains my code to build a chatbot using Python The chatbot aims to assist travellers answer questions about various AirBNBs in Los Angeles.
+The chatbot aims to assist travellers answer questions about various AirBNBs in Los Angeles.

 You can ask questions like: